xhyrom/website/docs/distroid/current.md

 ---
 title: Current
-description: How to get latest version of the discord's android app
+description: How to get latest release of the discord's android app
 ---

-## Get The Latest Android Version
+## Get The Latest Android Release

-This section explains how to retrieve the latest version of the Discord Android app using our API.
+This section explains how to retrieve the latest release of the Discord Android app using our API.

 **Endpoint:** [https://distroid.xhyrom.dev/v1/current](https://distroid.xhyrom.dev/v1/current)